Is it safe to drink alcohol in pregnancy? The latest guidelines

-The UK Chief Medical Officers’ advice, which is published on the NHS website (2016), remains unchanged, stating:
+The UK Chief Medical Officers’ advice, published on the NHS website1 (since 2016), says:

 Women who are pregnant or trying to conceive should avoid alcohol altogether.